conspirio/Plugin.SegmentedControl.Maui/README.md

 This library provides a segmented control for .NET MAUI apps using native platform APIs.

+### Note
+This fork requires Microsoft.Maui.Controls.Compatibility to be installed in the Maui project to support images.

 ### Download and Install Plugin.SegmentedControl.Maui
 This library is available on NuGet: [Plugin.SegmentedControl.Maui](https://www.nuget.org/packages/Plugin.SegmentedControl.Maui)
 Use the following command to install `Plugin.SegmentedControl.Maui` using the NuGet package manager console: